 Setting up your email with Google Apps

-The Google Apps offers businesses the opportunity to purchase mailboxes at $50 per mailbox per year (or $5 per user per month).
+G Suite (previously known as Google Apps) offers businesses the opportunity to purchase mailboxes at $50 per mailbox per year (or $5 per user per month).
 This includes 24/7 support, 25GB inboxes and a 99.9% uptime guarantee.

 - If you don't want to use Gmail's web interface, you can configure the settings so email downloads to your email client on your computer (see information in the FAQs below).